 It is very unlikely that someone could ingest this amount from food alone.
 It would be almost impossible to reach this level without taking supplements in large doses.

-Bottom Line: Consuming too much choline has been linked to unpleasant and potentially harmful side effects.
+Consuming too much choline has been linked to unpleasant and potentially harmful side effects.
 However, it’s unlikely that you can ingest such levels from food alone.

-Choline is an essential nutrient that is required for optimal human health.
+Choline is an essential nutrient that is required for optimal health.

-It may play a key role in healthy brain function, heart health, liver function and pregnancy, to name a few.
+It may play a key role in healthy brain function, heart health, liver function and pregnancy.

-Although actual deficiency is rare, most Western people do not consume enough.
+Although actual deficiency is rare, many people in Western countries are not meeting the recommended intake.